Inneren12/Clean/docs/finance_notes.md

 # Finance reporting notes

 ## GST report limitations
+- Invoices in DRAFT or VOID status are excluded from the report.
-- Exempt or zero-rated transactions are not currently separated in the GST report.
+- Exempt or zero-rated transactions are not handled separately.
 - Refunds and credit notes are not yet reflected in GST totals.
-- The report aggregates invoices that are issued within the range and are not in DRAFT or VOID status.
+- Manual adjustments may be required for edge cases or corrections.